yrobink/NSSEA-R/README.md

 # NSSEA (Non-Stationary Statistics for Extreme Attribution)

-Warning : the R version does not work
+Warning : this R version does not work, and is just an archive

 ## License